nicklesica/neuro/README.md

 IX_* is the list of cells that actually have responses for a given sound and trial (all R_* matrices contain columns for all cells, but some of those columns may be empty)

-Two example data files are included with the archive, along with an analysis script for decoding the responses to consonant-vowel syllables.
+Two example data files are included with the archive, along with an analysis script for decoding responses to consonant-vowel syllables.